Bergen's pedestrian and bike tunnel is now open to the public.

-Norway's Bergen is gearing up to open the world’s longest purpose-built pedestrian and bicycle tunnel.
+Norway's Bergen has opened the world’s longest purpose-built pedestrian and bicycle tunnel.

-On 15 April 2023, the 2.9km tunnel will open to the public with running and cycling events.
+The 2.9km tunnel opened to the public with a tunnel race and bicycle race on 15 April.
 It takes around 10 minutes to cycle through and 30 to 45 minutes to walk through.

 Known as the Fyllingsdalstunnelen, the tunnel cuts through the Løvstakken mountain in the southwest Norwegian city, linking the residential areas of Fyllingsdalen and Mindemyren.
 Cyclists can continue on to the centre of Bergen using existing routes.